Doraemoe/LANreader/README.md

 - Navigation menu: tap middle of the screen
 - Previous page: tap right side of the screen or swipe to right

+The behaviour can be set in Settings page

 ## Test on your device

 - Clone this project